(Avail. 24/7)

 In this blog article, I address the basics of what you need to know about New Mexico MVD License Revocation Hearings, as well as critical requirements.
 Always speak with a New Mexico MVD License Revocation attorney if you need personalized legal advice.

-How Do I Reinstate My Drivers’ License in New Mexico After a DWI Arrest?
+How Do I Reinstate My Drivers’ License in NM After a DWI Arrest?

 You have a chance to fight for your driving privileges by requesting an MVD License Revocation Hearing within ten (10) days of your arrest.
 From there, the MVD has up to ninety (90) days to conduct an administrative license revocation hearing.